jamestalton/typescript-service/README.md

 ### Debugging the Service

-Visual Studio Code is setup to debug the service in [launch.json](./.vscode/launch.json).
+Visual Studio Code is setup to debug the service using [launch.json](./.vscode/launch.json).

 Debugging works as expected with breakpoints, variable watches, and call stacks.